Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits, quadratic form expansions of stabilizer operations, and framed hidden variable models: Stabilizer formalism and quadratic form expansions

 First, find a standard quadratic form expansion for each elementary gate in the circuit.
 Then, represent this circuit as a computational network: to each elementary gate correspond a vertex of a graph, this vertex is labeled by the data about it's standard quadratic form expansion; and to any qubit correspond a wire (edge of the graph) connecting various gates, some wires may have free ends.
 The overall network represents the computational procedure done by the circuit.
 There is a freedom in updating this diagram without changing the computational content: \begin{enumerate} \item One can transform between equivalent standard quadratic form expansions on each vertex.
 That means, one can perform a Gaussian elimination on a given standard quadratic form expansion to simplify it. \item One can contract edges in the diagram, which results in the composition of standard quadratic form expansions on the neighbouring vertices. \item One can glue together two parallel vertices in the diagram, taking a direct sum of two parallel stabilizer tableaux. \end{enumerate}

 From this perspective, to simulate the circuit means to fully contract the diagram and to simplify the standard quadratic form expansion on the single remaining vertex.
 Thus, to simulate the entire circuit reduces to a purely linear-algebraic problem of performing some sequence of matrix multiplications and Gaussian eliminations.
+On the other hand, this problem is complete in the class of problem computable on non-adaptive stabilizer circuits \cite{Aaronson_2004}.

 If the circuit is made of trace-preserving Clifford channels, when simplifying a standard quadratic form expansion on a vertex it suffices to do Gaussian eliminations over parity-check matrix $H$ without transforming $(s,Q,V)$.
 During strong simulation it is often that one wants to find the probability of an outcome represented by a stabilizer projection $\Pi$.
-In this case it is natural to employ trace-decreasing Clifford channels (see \cref{subsubsec:standard_form_Heisenberg,appendix:trace-decreasing_channels}), simplification of which is a little more sophisticated.
+In this case it is natural to employ trace-decreasing Clifford channels (see \cref{subsubsec:standard_form_Heisenberg} and \hyperref[appendix:trace-decreasing_channels]{Appendix~C}), simplification of which is a little more sophisticated.
 The advantage of CSS-preserving circuits is that one does not have to compute the quadratic parts $Q$, which may be demanding in some cases.

 There exist different strategies for such sequences of contractions and simplifications.
 The most straightforward strategy is to choose a single vertex (e.g., corresponding to initial state preparation) and sequentially update it by contracting all incident edges one-by-one (corresponding to online updates of the state under gates and measurements).
 This strategy is in fact equivalent to the usual textbook algorithm for Gottesman-Knill theorem \cite{Gottesman_1997,Nielsen_2010}.
-On the other hand, this problem is complete in the class of problem computable on non-adaptive stabilizer circuits \cite{Aaronson_2004}.

-Since there are different strategies for contracting the occuring networks, there is a great room for employing methods of discrete optimization to parallelize and reduce execution time of the algorithm.
+Since there are different strategies for contracting the occuring networks, there is a great room for employing methods of discrete optimization to parallelize and reduce execution time of the algorithm \cite{Kliuchnikov_2013,Peham_2023}.
 For more thoughts on this topic consult Ref.~\cite{Yashin_2025_2}.

+We note that the same perspective appears when using the language of Lagrangian relations for studying odd prime qudits stabilizer systems \cite{Booth_2024,Booth_2025}.
+Also, the idea studying strategies of diagrams contraction is used in the symbolic sums approach of Sum-Over-Paths \cite{Amy_2019, Amy_2023, Vilmart_2021} (there, quadratic form expansions encode pure states, unlike in our case), which was recently used for efficiently simulating hidden shift algorithms \cite{Amy_2025}.